Frequently asked questions

 The GENCODE annotation is made by merging the manual gene annotation produced by the Ensembl-Havana team and the Ensembl-genebuild automated gene annotation.
 The GENCODE annotation is the default gene annotation displayed in the Ensembl browser.
 The GENCODE releases coincide with the Ensembl releases, although we can skip an Ensembl release if there is no update to the annotation with respect to the previous release.
 In practical terms, the GENCODE annotation is essentially identical to the Ensembl annotation.

 What is the difference between GENCODE GTF and Ensembl GTF?

 The gene annotation is the same in both files.
-The only exception is that the genes which are common to the human chromosome X and Y PAR regions can be found twice in the GENCODE GTF, while they are shown only for chromosome X in the Ensembl file.
+Until release 43 (Ensembl release 109), the only exception to this was that the GENCODE GTF included both copies of the genes that are common to the human chromosome X and Y pseudoautosomal regions (PAR), whereas the Ensembl file only contained the chromosome X PAR genes.

 In addition, the GENCODE GTF contains a number of attributes not present in the Ensembl GTF, including annotation remarks, APPRIS tags and other tags highlighting transcripts experimentally validated by the GENCODE project or 3-way-consensus pseudogenes (predicted by Havana, Yale and UCSC).
 See our complete list of tags for more information.

 Which are the reference chromosomes?